lkro13/gndatabase/README.md

 anyone wants to help me feel free to do so but you will have to figure out the files

 # gndatabase
-github pages for https://shervain123.github.io/gndatabase a fan-made genshin database
+github pages for gndatabase a fan-made genshin database
 # Our domain got remove
 lol